Bradley J. Zentz

-Brad's practice is focused on U.S. and foreign patent prosecution of mechanical-related technologies, as well as on trademark prosecution across all industry groups.
-He received a B.S. in Civil Engineering from the University of Washington in 2013, with a focus in structural engineering.
+Brad's practice focuses on the U.S. and foreign patent prosecution of mechanical-related technologies and trademark prosecution across all industry groups.
+He received a B.S. in Civil Engineering from the University of Washington in 2013, focusing on structural engineering.
 He was awarded a J.D. (with Honors) from the University of Washington School of Law in 2017.

-Brad’s experience includes prosecution of patent and trademark applications, as well as patent licensing and strategic domestic and international portfolio management.
+Brad’s experience includes the prosecution of patent and trademark applications and patent licensing and strategic domestic and international portfolio management.
 He has prepared patentability and freedom-to-operate opinions, as well as petitions for ex parte appeals.

 Brad is admitted to the Washington State Bar and is registered to practice before the U.S. Patent and Trademark Office.
 He is a member of the King County Bar Association (KCBA), the Washington State Patent Law Association (WSPLA), and the International Trademark Association (INTA).